mia-jinns/jinns/README.md

 - **jinns** is coded with JAX as a backend: forward and backward autodiff, vmapping, jitting and more!

+- In **jinns**, we give the user maximum control on what is happening.
+We also keep the maths and computations visible and not hidden behind layers of code!

-- We focus the development towards inverse problems and inference in mecanistic-statistical models
+- In the near future, we want to focus the development on inverse problems and inference in mecanistic-statistical models

 - [Separable PINNs](https://openreview.net/pdf?id=dEySGIcDnI) are implemented